 What did you achieve both personally and for MSF?

 - Both professionally and personally I learnt a lot of new things from culture to new electrical systems.
-As a result I kept the electrical systems running smoothly in almost all the five projects.
+As a result, I kept the electrical systems running smoothly in almost all the five projects.
 Although it was a tough challenge, I will always cherish the experience I gained from this assignment.
-This was a worthwhile.
+This was worthwhile.